Miscellaneous

 So much happiness and brightness."

-Between 1883 and 1914 (the year of the death of Prince Charles I) the castle was extended.
-Two other smaller buildings were built, the Pelișor and Foișor.
-King Michael I was born in Foișor in 1921.
+Between 1883 and 1914 (the year of Prince Charles I's death) the castle was extended.
+Two smaller buildings, Pelișor and Foișor, were built.
+In 1921 King Michael I was born in Foișor.

 The castle was decorated by J.D.
-Heymann, August Bembe and Bernhard Ludwig, very famous and appreciated at that time.
-An attempt was made to give each room its own personality, using several styles: German and Italian Neo-Renaissance, Neo-Rococo, German Neo-Baroque, Biedermeier, Turkish, Moorish.
-We can mention here the Hall of Honour, with walnut panelled walls with inlays of noble essences, the Hall of Arms, decorated in Neo-Renaissance style, with oak panelling and a coffered ceiling, the King's study, where there are pieces of Heymann furniture, the Old Music Room, decorated with teak furniture received as a gift from the Maharajah of Kapurtala.
+Heymann, August Bembe and Bernhard Ludwig, who were very well known and appreciated at the time.
+An attempt was made to give each room its own personality, using several styles: German and Italian Neo-Renaissance, Neo-Renaissance, Neo-Renaissance, German Neo-Baroque, Biedermeier, Turkish, Moorish.
+The Hall of Honour, with walnut panelled walls inlaid with noble inlaid wood, the Hall of Arms, decorated in neo-Renaissance style with oak panelling and a coffered ceiling, the King's study with Heymann furniture, the old music room decorated with teak furniture, a gift from the Maharajah of Kapurtala.

 peles_cabinet Carol I 1